Link250/QuantumDocs/docs-website/docs/particles/setup-avatar.md

     - You can also move the Left/Right Hand GameObjects to any other bone you prefer, like the Left/Right Index Finger.
 5. Reset the **Transform** components of the GameObjects from the previous step by clicking the settings cog in the top right of the Transform component in your Inspector and clicking **Reset**
 6. (Optional) Position the Left/Right Hand Anchors to your preference.
-7. Select `Desktop Anchor` under `[Neck] Proxy` and position it to your preference (typically at eye/viewpoint level and in front of you at about a distance equal to your armspan)
+7. Select `Desktop Anchor` under `[Neck] Proxy` and position it to your preference (typically at eye/viewpoint level and in front of you at about a distance equal to your arm-span)

 ### Second Part - AV3 Setup
 It is advised to use something like [AV3Manager](https://github.com/VRLabs/Avatars-3.0-Manager) to merge the `Quantum Particles Parameters` and `Quantum Particles FX` Animator Controller found at `Quantum/Particles/Resources/Expressions` with your Avatars Animator Controller and Parameters.